YunDuanFei/LVX/README.md

 ## Citation

-If you use this benchmark in your research, please cite this project.
+If you use this benchmark in your research, please cite this paper.

 ```
 @ARTICLE{10208158,